JohnOmernik/sqlalchemy-drill/README.md

 Currently we can connect to drill, and issue queries for most visualizations and get results.
 We also enumerate table columns for some times of tables.
 Here are things that are working as some larger issues to work out.
 (Individual issues are tracked under issues)

 * Connection to Drill via the databases tab in Superset succeeds
-  * Table lists in the connection for some reason only show the first two qualifiers of drill tables.
-So if in the schema dfs.root you have two tables, table1 and table2, instead of showing table1 and table2 or dfs.root.table1 and dfs.root.table2, it will just show dfs.root and dfs.root.
-This is tracked in issue: https://github.com/JohnOmernik/sqlalchemy-drill/issues/3
 * You can do basic queries for most types of viz/tables
 * There may be issues with advanced queries/joins.
 As you learn about new ones, please track in issues

 ### Many thanks
 to drillpy and pydrill for code used in creating the `drilldbapi.py` code for connecting!